Median-point approximation and its application for the study of fermionic systems: Correlation functions and linear response

 which leads to

 or, equivalently,

 Clearly, the instability appears when $\mathbf{W}(\mathbf{W}^{-1}-\mathbf{U}^{-1}+\mathbf{V})$ acquires an eigenvalue equal or larger than one, i.e.

 where we substituted Eq.\;(\ref{v_def}) and Eq.\;(\ref{W_leading}) into the eigenvalue equation.
-In Ref. [\onlinecite{EPL}] a fermionic system is investigated in the presence of anisotropic Zeeman terms within the saddle-point approximation.
+The presence of the non-trivial prefactors in Eq.\;(\ref{instability_condition}) suggests that in the vicinity of a phase transition the series resummation might yield a different scaling dependence than that for an ordinary geometric series or a mean-field approach.
+In Ref. [\onlinecite{EPL}], a fermionic system is investigated in the presence of anisotropic Zeeman terms within the saddle-point approximation.
 In that case, the right-hand side of Eq.\;(\ref{instability_condition}) vanishes and $\mathbf{W}$ is the effective RPA interaction, corresponding to the generalized susceptibility, the divergence of which signals the transition into a spin-charge-density wave phase.
 With the formalism developed here, the corrections to this result could be promptly evaluated.
+It is important to emphasize that contrary to a spread assumption,\cite{Dahm_Scalapino,Chubukov_Pines_Schmalian,Esirgen_Schuttler_Grober_Evertz} the divergence of the effective interactions at the point of the phase transition is an artifact of the RPA approximation.
+In general, this does not hold when non trivial higher order terms are present.
+This conclusion directly follows from the definition of $\mathbf{W}$, implying that the partition function $Z$ is proportional to $\det[\mathbf{W}]^{1/2}$, assuming finite $\mathbf{M}_{\rm sp}$.
+Therefore, as long as the partition function remains finite at the point of the phase transition, so does the effective interaction $\mathbf{W}$.